 There are signs in the marketplace that reinsurance renewals for carriers with renewal dates of 4/1 and beyond will be less disorderly and difficult than the 1/1 cycle as reinsurers will have a better idea of how they want to proceed with regard to catastrophe exposure.
 The reinsurance market is expected to achieve better margins in 2023 following the best 1/1 outcome in many years, which should have a positive effect on the direct market and may translate to the deployment of some additional capital in the insurance space which has so far not been evident.

 Contributor: Laura Bates, Corporate Senior Vice President, H.W.
 Kaufman Group, and London Market Practice Leader, Burns & Wilcox, Detroit/Farmington Hills, Michigan

-Contributor: Paul G. Smith, Corporate Senior Vice President, Carrier Relations, H.W.
+Contributor: Paul G. Smith, Corporate Senior Vice President, H.W.
 Kaufman Group

 Disclaimer: The above information has been prepared solely for the purpose of sharing general information regarding insurance and business practice management issues.
 These are just our opinions and are not intended to constitute legal advice or a determination on issues of coverage.